SherazKhan/cluster-clyde/docs/cluster.md

 def launch_dask()
 `<br/>

-Handles the launching of dask distributed on the cluster
+Handles the launching of dask distributed on the cluster.
+This ensures Dask.Distributed is installed, and then launches the scheduler on the master node and connects all Dask workers to the scheduler endpoint.
+Returns the scheduler endpoint;
+<scheduler_public_ip>:8786

 ---